6-Man and Woman, Kingdom of God

 In the first century of the common era, I believe Yeshua may have shed light on this subject when he continually referred to himself as the Son of Man after it was revealed that he was the Son of God.
 In doing so, I believe Yeshua indicated all that applied to himself individually also applied to the entire Son of Man at large.

-It seems to me that God was revealing to His people in the first century at the dawn of the messianic age in which we are still living, that we, the sons & daughters of man, who are called by His name, are the anointed of God.
+It seems to me that God was revealing to His people in the first century at the dawn of the messianic age, that human beings, the sons & daughters of man, who are called by His name — their heavenly Father, are the anointed of God.

-Should we accept that calling and prove ourselves worthy to be called such, all nations will be blessed through us.
+Should any accept that calling and prove themselves worthy to be called such, all nations will be blessed through them.

-But first, we must come out of the world made by human hands, so we can live freely on the land in the world made by God.
+But first, I believe we need to come out of the world made by human hands, which opposes our Heavenly Father, so we can live freely on the land in the world made by Him.

 Leave a Reply